cahz/orca/systems/de2-115/README.md

 bitstream to the board.  `make run` will load the program built from the software/ directory into instruction memory and reset the processor.

+Outputs cannot be seen on HEX when using make run.
+You can use the `make terminal-run` command to see program outputs.
+In this way, outputs can be seen via terminal.

 ## Changing Only ORCA Parameters